Malawi

 Secrecy laws

 Malawi’s constitutional protections include the right to personal privacy, including the right not to be subject to interference with private communications, including mail and telecommunications; the right to freedom of opinion, including the right to impart and receive opinions without interference; and the right to freedom of expression.
-Additionally, should an act violate a person’s rights or freedoms, including those listed above, granted to him by the Constitution, the Constitution also guarantees the right to an effective remedy by a court of law or a tribunal.
+Additionally, should an act violate a person’s rights or freedoms, including those listed above, granted to them by the Constitution, the Constitution also guarantees the right to an effective remedy by a court of law or a tribunal.

-Regarding the media, Malawi’s Constitution also enshrines the freedom of the press, including the right to report and publish freely, within Malawi and abroad, and the right to access public information via the “fullest possible facilities.”
+Malawi’s Constitution also enshrines the freedom of the press, including the right to report and publish freely, within Malawi and abroad, and the right to access public information via the “fullest possible facilities.”

 Whistleblower cases